 A consignor must, during a five-year period that begins on the date that appears on the shipping document, make a proof of classification available to the Minister on reasonable notice given by the Minister.

-- a document that explains how the dangerous goods were classified.
+- document that explains how the dangerous goods were classified

 The proof of classification must include the following information:

-- if applicable, the classification method used under Part 2 of the TDG Regulations or under Chapter 2 of the UN Recommendations.
+- if applicable, the classification method used under Part 2 of the TDG Regulations or under Chapter 2 of the United Nations (UN) Recommendations

 When classifying dangerous goods, the consignor must identify:

-- The primary class is the class of dangerous goods that poses the highest hazard and takes precedence over any other class posing a lower hazard.
-The lower hazard class will be identified as a subsidiary class.
-Note that more than one subsidiary class is possible.
+- the primary class is the class of dangerous goods that poses the highest hazard, in accordance with the order of precedence of Section 2.8 of the TDG Regulations, and takes precedence over any other class posing a lower hazard.
+The lower hazard classes will be identified as subsidiary classes.

-- The UN number is a four digit number that identifies dangerous goods internationally.
+- the UN number is comprised of the letters “UN” followed by a four-digit number that identifies dangerous goods

-- The compatibility group identifies the types of Class 1, Explosives substances and articles that can be transported together without significantly increasing either the probability of an incident or, for a given quantity, the magnitude of the effects of such an incident.
-It is represented by a letter following the primary class.
+- the compatibility group identifies further details on the nature of the hazard of Class 1, Explosives substances and articles, and is used to identify those that can be transported together without significantly increasing either the probability of an incident or, for a given quantity, the magnitude of the effects of such an incident.
+It is represented by a letter following the primary class

-- The packing group indicates the degree of danger of a product or substance.
-Packing group I indicates great danger, packing group II indicates moderate danger and packing group III indicates minor danger.
+- the packing group indicates the level of danger of a product or substance.
+Packing group I indicates great danger, packing group II indicates medium danger and packing group III indicates minor danger

-- Categories A and B are used to classify Class 6.2, Infectious Substances.
-They are based on their ability to cause or spread a disease and the severity of that disease.
-Substances classified as category A indicate greater danger.
+- infectious substances included in Class 6.2 are divided into two categories, Category A and Category B. They are based on their ability to cause a disease and the severity of that disease.
+Category A substances indicate a greater level of danger than Category B

 Alternative methods